 Web Components is still a very new technology, its specifications being evolved as browser implementers and Web developers gather experience using it.
 Its implementation status is variable and evolves quickly; this article lists the status in Gecko, used by Firefox and Firefox OS.

 These features were considered for implementation, and have some experimental implementation.
-They will never be implemented, or will be removed.

 Using polyfills with Firefox